NrgXnat/xnat-docker-compose/README.md

 cd xnat-docker-compose
 ```

-2. If you are coming from master you'll first need to change the ownership of `xnat-data` and `xnat/plugins`
+2. If you are coming from master you'll first need may need to change the ownership of `xnat-data` and `xnat/plugins` if they are owned by root.
 ```
-sudo chown -R ec2-user:ec2-user xnat-data sudo chown -R ec2-user:ec2-user xnat/plugins
+sudo chown -R user:group xnat-data sudo chown -R user:group xnat/plugins
 ```

 Next checkout the `features/jupyterhub` branch